Secondary infertility: Why can't I get pregnant again?

 What is secondary infertility?

 Conceiving a child is a complex process and there can be numerous causes of infertility.
-Primary and secondary infertility is often caused by the same defects, but secondary infertility is more often caused a decrease in fertility because of old age.
+The most commonly cause regarding secondary infertility is due to reduced fertility because of aging.
 When you already have conceived a child, it is normal to wait a couple of years before trying again.
 During this period, your fertility will decrease and may cause you to experience signs of secondary infertility.
-Secondary infertility can also be caused by diseases like cancer or operations affecting the ability to produce healthy sperm and eggs.
+The majority of causes for secondary fertility however resembles those found in primary infertility.
+These are:

 Often, there are no signs of secondary infertility.
 Therefore, if you are struggling to conceive it would be a good idea to have your fertility tested.
 If the test results are negative and your fertility levels are low, it does not mean that you will not be able to have a sibling for your child.
 You might just need a little help.
 Many people suffering from secondary infertility must rely on fertility treatment to have their dream of a second child fulfilled.